fmi-basel/RosEM/README.md

 * `job_w<weight>` - Folder containing rosetta_scripts instructions (*.xml), individual models (*.pdb), rosetta command line scripts (*.sh), and rosetta logfiles (*.pdb)
 * `validation` - If validation was requested, the folder contains output from molprobity
 * `<JOBID>_<JOBNAME>.log` - Logfile from the pipeline
-* `submit_script` - If queue submission was used from the GUI, this file contains the submission commands

 ## Licenses